alirezasaremi.com logo

 1. The State Management Landscape

-In the early days of React, global state libraries like Redux gained popularity because React provided only simple state primitives.
-Today, React’s built‑in hooks—useState, useReducerand useContext—cover many cases that used to require a library.
-At the same time, improvements to React’s rendering engine and concurrency reduce the need for elaborate caches and selectors.
+In the early days of React, global state libraries like Redux gained popularity because React provided only the primitive states.
+Today, React’s built‑in hooks like useState, useReducerand useContext, cover many cases.
+So, in many applications the 3rd party libraries are not required.
+At the same time, improvements to React’s rendering engine and concurrency, reduce the need for elaborate caches and selectors.

 2. Local vs Global vs Remote State

-Misclassifying state leads to unnecessary complexity.
-Ask yourself whether a piece of state truly needs to be global or if it can be kept local and passed down via props.
+Misclassifying state leads to unnecessary complexity and makes your app heavy.
+Ask yourself whether a piece of state truly needs to be global or it can be kept local and passed down via props.
 Many apps become simpler when you minimize global state.

 3. Signals, Context and Light Libraries

-New primitives like signals (discussed earlier) provide fine‑grained reactivity.
 Context remains a powerful way to share values across a component tree without prop drilling.
-For situations requiring a simple store, tiny libraries like Jotai or Zustand offer minimal APIs.
-They work well with React Server Components and don’t impose rigid patterns.
+Jotai and Zustand that offer minimal APIs, are two good alternatives For situations requiring a simple store.
+They work well with React Server Components too and don’t impose rigid patterns.

 Example using Zustand: